Chair: Jennifer Lonsdale, Environmental Investigation Agency

-Marine Policy and Campaigns Manager: James Luetchford, Link
+Marine Policy and Campaigns Manager: Cecily Spelling, Link

-The Whales Working Group has initiated new work on cetacean bycatch in EU and UK waters.
-It continues ongoing initiatives relating to whale, dolphin and porpoise conservation and welfare.
+The Whales Working Group is progressing ongoing initiatives relating to whale, dolphin and porpoise conservation and welfare.
 The Group maintains good communications with Dr Gemma Harper, the UK Commissioner to the International Whaling Commission (IWC), on the work of the Commission and related issues.
 Most recently, two members of the Group joined the UK Government’s delegation to the meeting of the IWC’s Scientific Committee, which met in May.

-The Group is also progressing activities to help mitigate the effects of polychlorinated biphenyl (PCB) contamination on marine mammals.
-This includes responding to a Defra consultation on the UK approach to eliminating Persistent Organic Pollutants (POPs) more generally, as well as providing briefing to Defra for use at a recent meeting of the Stockholm Convention in Geneva.
-Members of the PCBs subgroup are due to meet with Defra at the end of June to discuss the outcome of these discussions, as well as EU progress on tackling both open and closed sources of these harmful chemicals.
+The Group is also progressing activities to help wider appreciation and mitigation of the effects of polychlorinated biphenyl (PCB) contamination on marine mammals.
+This includes responding to a Defra consultation on the UK’s approach to eliminating Persistent Organic Pollutants (POPs) more generally, as well as providing a briefing to Defra for use at a meeting of the Stockholm Convention in Geneva.
+Members of the PCBs subgroup met with Defra at the end of June to discuss the outcome of these discussions, as well as EU progress on tackling both open and closed sources of these harmful chemicals.
 A paper authored by a member of the group and a former member of the Link team was also published in the peer-reviewed journal, Marine Policy.

-For further information, contact James Luetchford, Link’s Marine Policy and Campaigns Manager.
+For further information, contact Cecily Spelling, Link’s Marine Policy and Campaigns Manager.

 Last updated: 01 August 2017